Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - The brain uses 20% of the oxygen we breathe but only accounts for 2% of our total body mass.
 - The vascular system is fairly consistent between individuals, thus a stroke of a particular artery typically leads to destruction of tissue in a consistent anatomical location.
 - For brain tumors, the first concern is its location, not whether it’s benign or malignant, because the tumor may be close to critical brain structures such as the brain stem.
-- Single dissociation: damage to one brain area affects one task but not another.
+- *Single dissociation*: damage to one brain area affects one task but not another.
 - E.g. Damage to Broca’s area affects speech but not comprehension.
-- Double dissociation: damage to area X impairs the ability to do task A but not task B, and damage to area Y impairs the ability to do task B but not task A.
+- *Double dissociation*: damage to area X impairs the ability to do task A but not task B, and damage to area Y impairs the ability to do task B but not task A.
 - Double dissociations show that two areas have complementary processing.
 - E.g. Damage to Broca’s area affects speech and damage to Wernicke’s area affects comprehension.
 - Double dissociations offer the strongest neuropsychological evidence that a brain area is responsible for a specific task.